 Discover more: What Are Bamboo Pillows Made Of?

 Can bamboo pillows be washed in the washing machine?

-Most bamboo pillows contain shredded memory foam, so it is not advised to wash them in the washing machine.
+Most bamboo pillows contain shredded memory foam (How Long Do Memory Foam Pillows Last?), so it is not advised to wash them in the washing machine.

 The movement inside your washer can break up the foam and cause it to lose shape or crumble to pieces.

 Can you put bamboo pillows in the dryer?